What is Down syndrome?

 My baby has just been diagnosed with Down Syndrome; What do I do now?

-DSACT has a New Parent Program where a trained volunteer First Responder who is already the parent of a child with Down syndrome will call you back to set up a time to visit you with a New Parent Packet.
+DSACT has a New Parent Program where a trained volunteer First Responder who is already the parent of a young child with Down syndrome will call you to welcome you to the DSACT community and offer you a New Parent Packet.
 DSACT is here to support you, share resources, provide you with information and discuss the joys as well as the challenges you may face.
 Call DSACT at 512-323-0808 or see our New Parent Program for more details.

 How can DSACT help my family?

 DSACT offers year-round programs for children with Down syndrome and their families.
 Programs include social and recreational classes such as swimming, cooking, yoga, and martial arts.
 Young adults may attend a specialized class at UT.
 Social groups for children ages 0-5, 6–12, teenagers, and adults meet monthly.
-For more information on classes and groups click here.
+For more information on classes and groups, please visit our Recreational Programs and Social Groups pages.

 How does Down Syndrome affect learning and development?